 In conducting the textbook evaluations, we did not exhaustively catalog every occurrence of each criterion.
-Rather, we formed judgments by finding two or three key examples in each text, and then browsing the rest of the selected pages to get a sense of how representative the examples were.
+Rather, we formed judgements by finding two or three key examples in each text, and then browsing the rest of the selected pages to get a sense of how representative the examples were.
 An improved study would more exhaustively track each occurrence, and be evaluated by a panel of several people.
-Nevertheless, even if our conclusions are somewhat subjective, we submit that we have established a useful protocol for examining textbooks and that our results are reasonable.
+Nevertheless, even if our conclusions are flawed, we submit that we have established a useful protocol for examining textbooks.